tuminoid/kisakone/doc/upgrade/upgrade_to_20160101.md

 Upgrading to version 2016.01.01:
 ================================

+Introduce new `:Config` table, replacing `config_site.php` configuration file.
+`upgrade.php` will migrate your file into DB automatically.

-Add more fields to `:Classification` table.
+Add many fields to `:Classification` table.

 --